Pickleball Tips

 When you first started playing pickleball, the game was simple.
 Serve cross-court, let the ball bounce before the third shot, and stay out of the kitchen.

-We all began with these basics, but somewhere along the way, we overcomplicated the game—adding too much too soon or aiming for a level we weren’t ready for.
+We all began with these basics, but somewhere along the way, we overcomplicated the game, adding too much too soon or aiming for a level we weren't ready for.
+This is one of the most common reasons players hit a pickleball plateau and stop improving.

 This summer, I found myself in a huge rut.
 It felt like every time I stepped onto the court, I was going backward.
 I couldn't figure out what was wrong, and it was frustrating, to say the least.

 My starting point may be different from yours, but we all have one.
-For me, it was about drilling and focusing on one area of my game at a time.
+For me, it was about pickleball drills and focusing on one area of my game at a time.

-For the first week or so, during my drill sessions, I hit slow drives—really slow.
+For the first week or so during my drill sessions, I hit slow drives.
+Really slow.
 I focused on fundamentals and worked through the motions, aiming for fluidity and muscle memory to take over during games.
+If you want to know how to get better at pickleball, this is it: deliberate, slow, intentional repetition before you ever add pace.

 I'll never forget the moment it clicked.
 I was drilling with my partner, and suddenly, I realized I wasn't even thinking about my shot anymore.